-- RESNUCLEi scores residual nuclei in a given region - more details are given in the respective lecture on activation - DETECT scores energy deposition in coincidence or anti-coincidence with a trigger, separately for each "event" (primary history) - EVENTBIN is like USRBIN, but prints the binning output after each event instead of an average over histories - ROTPRBIN sets the storage precision (single or double) and assigns rotations/translations for a given user-defined binning (USRBIN or EVENTBIN) - more details will be given in the lecture about the use of LATTICE - TCQUENCH sets scoring time cut-offs and/or Birks quenching parameters for binnings (USRBIN or EVENTBIN) indicated by the user - USERDUMP defines the events to be written onto a "collision tape" file - AUXSCORE defines filters and conversion coefficients
+- RESNUCLEi scores residual nuclei in a given region (more details are given in the respective lecture on activation); - DETECT scores energy deposition in coincidence or anti-coincidence with a trigger, separately for each "event" (primary history); - EVENTBIN is like USRBIN, but prints the binning output after each event instead of an average over histories; - ROTPRBIN sets the storage precision (single or double) and assigns rotations/translations for a given user-defined binning (USRBIN or EVENTBIN).
+Useful in case of LATTICEs; - TCQUENCH sets scoring time cut-offs and/or Birks quenching parameters for binnings (USRBIN or EVENTBIN) indicated by the user; - USERDUMP defines the events to be written onto a "collision tape" file; - AUXSCORE defines filters and conversion coefficients.